dechamps/LoudspeakerExplorer/Loudspeaker_Explorer.md

 # Speaker selection

+This is the most important setting.
+Here you can select the speakers you wish to analyze and compare.
+See below for more information on each speaker. **Don't forget to click "Runtime" → "Run all" after changing your selection.**

 Note that the following speakers, despite having been measured by amirm, are not (yet) available in this tool:

  - [**Kali IN-8 (damaged sample)**](https://www.audiosciencereview.com/forum/index.php?threads/kali-audio-in-8-studio-monitor-review.10897/): the raw data was not published.
 The data shown here is for the [good sample](https://www.audiosciencereview.com/forum/index.php?threads/kali-audio-in-8-studio-monitor-review.10897/page-29#post-318617).